Fertilizer: Mechanism

 Fertilizers enhance the growth of plants.
 This goal is met in two ways, the traditional one being additives that provide nutrients.
-The second mode by which some fertilizers act is to enhance the effectiveness of the soil by modifying its water retention and aeration.
+The second mode by which some fertilizers act is to enhance the effectiveness of the soil by modifying its water-holding capacity and aeration.
 This article, like many on fertilizers, emphasizes the nutritional aspect.

 Fertilizers typically provide, in varying proportions: